admiralcarry-byte/Travel-frontend/TRANSLATION_SOLUTION.md

 3. Verify that:
    - UI labels like "Type:", "Providers:", "Service" can be translated
    - Database values like "hotel", provider names, destinations cannot be translated
+   - Currency symbols like "U$", "AR$" cannot be translated
+   - Currency names like "dólares estadounidenses" cannot be translated

 ## Future Updates
 To apply this pattern to other components: